SimeonHristov99/FP_IS_22-23/Week_02 - Recursion (part 2)/README.md

 # Task 10

-Define a function that takes two numbers and returns the number of palindromes between them.
+Define a function that takes two numbers and returns the number of palindromes in the open interval between them.

 Test cases: